Iqra-A/hello-world/README.md

 # hello-world
 Scratch game

 Hi!
-I like video games and listening to classical music.
+I like playing video games and listening to classical music.